Plus98ir/DNS-Server-Config/README.md

 **DoH**: (https://yourdomain.com/dns-query/yourclientname)

-User id is serius but by name you can recognize who connected to your server in AdguardHome log manager
+The User ID is important, but by name, you can recognize who connected to your server in the AdGuard Home log manager.